hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

 display(shap_deci_plot)
 ```

 * Apply SHAP on binary classifiers like LGBM, XGBoost, these classifiers are built on the log-odds scale and then just transformed to probabilities for predict_proba.
 So SHAP values are also in log odds units.
 A negative base value means you are more likely class 0 than 1, and the sum will equal the log-odds output of the model not the transformed probability after the logistic function.
-It you need you SHAP output probability scale, code as below, making sure you have `data` specified in TreeExplainer and `model_output='probability', feature_dependence='independent'`:
+It you need you SHAP output probability scale, code as below, making sure you have `data` specified in TreeExplainer and `model_output='probability', feature_dependence='independent'` ([complete example code][10]):

 ```
 explainer_real = shap.TreeExplainer(model_real, data=encoded_X_train,